Helpful prior learning:

 (Credit: tamifred, licensed from Adobe Stock)

 In Section 6.1.1, we learned that finance has three main tools: credit (borrowing and lending), investment (putting resources into something now to support future value or benefit), and insurance (sharing risk).
-Most global instruments that aim to support environmental or social goals are based on credit.
+Most global financial tools that aim to support environmental or social goals are based on credit.
 Others experiment with investment or new market systems.

 Each of the tools below has been redesigned to link finance with regeneration.
 To make them work well, designers must think carefully about the three questions we explored in Subtopic 6.2: